ECP-WarpX/WarpX/Docs/source/install/hpc/cori.rst

 The batch script below can be used to run a WarpX simulation on 1 `Haswell node <https://docs.nersc.gov/systems/cori/>`_ on the supercomputer Cori at NERSC.

+Do not forget to first ``source $HOME/haswell_warpx.profile`` if you have not done so already for this terminal session.

 .. literalinclude:: ../../../../Tools/BatchScripts/batch_cori_haswell.sh
    :language: bash